quarto-dev/quarto-nvim/README.md

 You can now also enable other lsp features, such as the show hover function and shortcut, independent of showing diagnostics by enabling lsp features but not enabling diagnostics.

+### Other edgecases

+Other languages might have similar issues (e.g. I see a lot of warnings about whitespace when activating diagnostics with `lua`).
+If you come across them and have a fix, I will be very happy about a pull request!
+Or, what might ultimately be the cleaner way of documenting language specific issues, an entry in the [wiki](https://github.com/quarto-dev/quarto-nvim/wiki).

 ## Available Commnds